Skip links

 Federal Ministry for Economic Affairs and Climate Protection (2019)

-Secure data exchange in the IIoT
+Secure Data Exchange in the IIoT

-Trust & efficiency
+Trust & Efficiency

 The introduction of digital identities in industrial environments faces a variety of challenges, especially in terms of infrastructure, rollout and management.